-Blog at the beach is an event that is run twice a year by the lovely team at Icelolly.com, at Leeds.
+Blog at the beach is an event that is run twice a year by the lovely team at Icelolly.com.
 I have seen this event for a while and would have loved to go, so when an email landed in my inbox I was so excited.
 It’s a huge event and I felt so lucky to go, as many of my favourite bloggers were there.
-That being said, I was quite apprehensive because it was the biggest blog event that I had ever been to and I didn’t know too many people that were going.
+That being said, I was quite apprehensive because blog at the beach is the biggest blog event that I had ever been to and I didn’t know too many people that were also going.

-Once we had finished we made our way into the studio space that was being used for the event itself.
+Once we had finished we made our way into the studio space that was being used for blog at the beach itself.
 It was so much bigger than I expected it to be, there were 85 other bloggers there so it is without a doubt the biggest event that I have ever been to.
-I got a drink (the mulled wine was really nice and I usually don’t like it) and made my way to a seat.
+I got a drink and made my way to a seat.
 I didn’t sit with anyone I knew and at first I was apprehensive about that but it worked out so well, as I ended up sitting with some ladies that were also on their own and we all got talking.
 They all seemed lovely and despite us having very different blog styles (we jumped from Harrogate to wellbeing and most things in-between) we all got along very well.